SunOner/sunone_aimbot/README.md

   - `verbose=False`: Debug stuff.
 Convenient function, can show errors when exporting.

 ## Notes / Recommendations
 - Limit the maximum value of frames per second in the game in which you will use it.
+And also do not set the screen resolution to high.
 Do not overload the graphics card.
 - Do not set high graphics settings in games.
 - Limit the browser (try not to watch YouTube while playing and working AI at the same time, for example (of course if you don't have a super duper graphics card)) and so on, which loads the video card.
 - Try to use TensorRT for acceleration. `.pt` model is good, but does not have as much speed as `.engine`.